py-bootcamp/learn-python-with-tdd/hello-world.md

 ## How it works

-Python programs end in `*.py`, `print` is a built-in function, always available without need to import it.
+Python programs end in `*.py`, `print` is a built-in function, always available without having to import it.

 ## How to test

 How do you test this?
-It is good to separate your "domain" code from the outside world \(side-effects\).
+It is good to separate your _domain_ code from the outside world \(side-effects\).
 The `print` is a side effect \(printing to a text stream file\) and the string we send in is our domain.

 So let's separate _these concerns_ so it's easier to test